brownplt/pyret.org/src/pyret-code/index.md

 sophisticated run-time system — and corresponding language features — than one that didn't offer this at all or just punted to JavaScript for this support.
 (Essentially, event-loops are first-class entities in the language.)
-We just haven't emphasized these features,focusing instead on what we can do with them in a curriculum.
+We just haven't emphasized these features when talking about Pyret, focusing instead on the curriculum they support.

 Broadly, we view _building an awesome teaching language_ as a useful design discipline that necessarily entails all the features typically